AALL Executive Leadership Institute

 Dempsey has been a legal administrator for 26 years.
 He is currently the director of administration for the Washington, DC, Dallas, and Houston offices of Sidley Austin LLP.
 He also oversees the library and research functions for the firm.
 In that role, he guided the centralization of the global library operations and the complete reorganization of the outsourcing functions at Sidley.
 He has been active in the Association of Legal Administrators (ALA) and was president of the Capital Chapter and served on the national board of directors.
 He is trustee of the College of Law Practice Management (COLPM) and has worked as a change agent and transition leader throughout his career.

-Dickerson’s five-year term as dean officially begins on July 1, 2021.
+Dickerson’s five-year term as dean officially began on July 1, 2021.
 She has extensive experience in leadership, teaching, scholarship, community service, and philanthropy.
 Within the higher-ed community, she is known for revolutionizing legal writing.
-A nationally known leader in legal education, Dickerson is active in the Association of American Law Schools (AALS).
-In addition to serving as president in 2020, she is currently the organization’s immediate past president and a past chair of several AALS sections, including the Section for the Law School Dean and the Section on Institutional Advancement.
+A nationally known leader in legal education, Dickerson is the Immediate Past President of the Association of American Law Schools.
+She is an elected member of the American Law Institute, a past president and current board member of Scribes—The American Society of Legal Writers, and a former director of the Association of Legal Writing Directors (ALWD).
+Since joining the academy in 1985, Dickerson has taught legal writing, pretrial practice, and election law and has directed legal writing, externship, journal, and advocacy programs.
+She writes in the areas of legal citation and legal/higher education.

 CHIEF KNOWLEDGE SERVICES OFFICER, JACKSON WALKER LLP